 The GIST’s Guide to The Masters

 Unlike other golf tournaments where players win a trophy, the winner receives a Green Jacket.
 Yes, all of these men are playing for a chance to look like Kermit.
 Okay sorry.
 That’s rude.
 The Green Jacket is actually one of the most coveted prizes in all of golf.
-There’s actually a lot of story and tradition behind the green jacket that you can read up on here.
+Read up on all the story and tradition here.

 Why are The Masters a big deal?

-There are a few reasons why The Masters are such a BFD.
-Let us break it down for you:
+There are a few reasons why The Masters are such a BFD:

-The tournament is jam-packed with history and tradition with the first tournament being played back in 1934 (keep reading to learn why we’re not completely in love with these “traditions”).
+The first Masters was played way back in 1934, so there’s a lot of history and tradition embedded in this tournament (PSA: keep reading to learn why we’re not completely in love with these “traditions”).

 Augusta is one of the most beautiful courses in the world.
 The Masters is well-known for the Azalea flower that makes the course incredibly colourful and picturesque.
 Rumour has it the course sometimes uses heaters to make the flowers bloom in time for the tournament.
 Pretty cool.

-Augusta is also one of the most famous and prestigious golf courses in the world.
-Similar to getting invited to go play with the “cool girls” at recess, Augusta is a private course (meaning that a regular Joe Schmoe can’t just go and play it) and the only way that you can become a member is if you are invited.
-There are only about 300 members at any given time, and the membership initiation fee is thought to be as high as $40k just to get in, and then $10k annually.
+Augusta is also one of the most famous and prestigious golf courses in the world, but also comes with an air of elitism as Augusta is a private course (meaning that a regular Joe Schmoe can’t just go and play it) and the only way that you can become a member is if you are invited.
+There are only about 300 members at any given time and the membership fee is as high as $40k just to get in and then $10k annually.
 Chump change.

 Only the best of the best are invited to play or qualify to play.
-And once you win the tournament once, you’re invited to play every single year.
-That’s right, a player can win the Masters at 20 years-old and play in the tournament every year following until their dying day.
+And if you win the tournament, you’re invited back to play every single year.
+Forever and ever.

 How’s it organized?

-Similar to the majority of golf tournaments, The Masters start on Thursday and end on Sunday.
+The Masters follows the standard Thursday to Sunday format.
 Players play four rounds of golf (18 holes in a round and one round each day).
 The score is cumulative over the course of the four days.

 What’s different about The Masters is that there’s a pretty small field of contenders so players generally play in groups of three, rather than groups of four.

-After 36 holes, aka two rounds, a “cut” is made.
-The cut determines who makes it into the top 50 places (including ties) so that they qualify to play on the Saturday and Sunday rounds.
-If there’s a tie at the end of the tournament, there’s a sudden death playoff (hole-by-hole play until there’s a winner).
+After two rounds (36 holes) a “cut” is made.
+Only those in the top 50 places (including ties) qualify to play on the Saturday and Sunday.
+If there’s a tie at the end of the tournament, there’s a sudden death playoff hole-by-hole until there’s a winner.
 Get it?
 Got it?
 Good.

 The best of the best

-Alright.
-Because The Masters are full of history, we’re going to start off with the best of the past.
+Because The Masters are steeped in history, we’re going to start off with the best of the past.
 Icon Jack Nicklaus, who is widely regarded as the best golfer of all time, has the most Masters wins with six between 1963 and 1986.
 He was the oldest player to ever win the tournament at 46.

-Given the tournament has been around for basically ever, there are a lot of “traditional” customs.
+Given the tournament has been around for so long, it has a lot of traditional customs.
 However, we would say that some of these “traditions” are/were downright racist and sexist.

 But wait, there’s more.
-The Masters only started granting women members to the course in 2012.
+The Masters only started granting female members access to the course in 2012.
 Yes, only seven years ago.
 Ridiculous.
-To date, there are only 3 members (of the 300) that are women including Condoleeza Rice, Darla Moore, and Ginni Rometty.
+To date, there are only three members (of the 300) that are women including Condoleeza Rice, Darla Moore, and Ginni Rometty.

 The good news?
-This year, Augusta National hosted its first ever amateur women’s tournament this year.
-Snaps to 21-year-old American Jennifer Kupcho for winning the tournament and for one of the most epic back nine performances we’ve ever seen.
+In 2019, Augusta National hosted its first ever amateur women’s tournament.
+Big ups to 21-year-old American Jennifer Kupcho for winning the tournament and for one of the most epic back nine performances we’ve ever seen.

 We could go on and on about the history of racism and sexism in golf and more particularly The Masters, but that’s not the point of this guide.
 If we’ve peaked your interest, give this article a read.

-The course was formerly a plant nursery so naturally, each hole on the course is named after a tree or shrub the hole is associated with.
+The course was formerly a plant nursery so naturally, each hole on the course is named after a tree or shrub the hole is associated with — like Pink Dogwood or Flowering Crab Apple.
 You can check out those names here.

-The purse, aka the amount up for grabs across all players, is $11M USD.
-The winner walks away with $1.98M and the runner up with $1.188M.
+The purse, aka the amount of prize money up for grabs across all players, went up to $11.5M USD in 2019 and winner Tiger Woods walked away with a cool $2.07M.
 The top 24 finishers all earn at least $100k.
 Not a bad payout for four days.

-Apparently, it’s a tradition for players to “skip” their golf ball over the water, just like you would skip rocks if the players' ball has the right lie.
+Apparently, it’s a tradition for players to “skip” their golf ball over the water in practice rounds, just like you would skip a rock.
 For more info on this random AF tradition click here.

 Don't get The GIST’s free twice-weekly newsletter yet?
 Let's make it email official.